slindsey001/slindsey001.github.io/mcp-documentation.md

 Created developer-focused onboarding and integration documentation for MCP server workflows across multiple development environments.

-This work focused on simplifying configuration, improving onboarding clarity, and helping developers integrate AI tooling into developer workflows with minimal friction.
+This work focused on simplifying configuration, improving onboarding clarity, and helping developers integrate AI tooling into their workflows with minimal friction.

----

-## Goals

-- Improve developer onboarding
-- Simplify MCP server configuration workflows
-- Standardize setup instructions across development environments
-- Create scalable and maintainable integration documentation
 ---

 ## Responsibilities